Jazza (YouTuber): Personal life

 Brooks was raised in a Latter-day Saint family, but is now an atheist.

 Brooks was born as the fifth of six children.
 He grew up in Victoria, Australia.
 At 12 years old he became interested in art/sketches/drawings, and began practicing drawing.
 He used Jazza as his username and moniker for his Hotmail account.
 During high school, he began drawing and animating in Microsoft PowerPoint and Adobe Flash.
 He said he would look forward to spending time in the school library or lunch period where he could draw and create his own realities.

-Brooks is married and has two children: a son born in 2015 and a daughter born in 2018.

-He has a brother, Shad M. Brooks, also a YouTuber, who posts under the name “Shadiversity”.
-On a community post on his YouTube channel, he claimed to not share his brother's right wing views.
+He has a brother, Shad M. Brooks, who is also a YouTuber who posts under the name “Shadiversity”.
+On a community post on his YouTube channel, Jazza claimed to not share his brother's right-wing views.

+Brooks met his wife Kate while she was performing as Fantine in a local production of Les Misérables where he was a stagehand.
+They married in July 2014 and have two children together: a son born in 2015 and a daughter born in 2018.
+On 31 July 2026, Brooks announced that his wife had been diagnosed with breast cancer and had started chemotherapy.